31 Data Science Companies You Should Know

 Every time you buy something online, sign up for an email list or click through a company’s website, you generate data.
 Consequently, as internet commerce increases, so does the amount of digital information that’s collected.
 Many businesses retain a ton of it.

 The tech term for this phenomenon is Big Data.
 And while it can reveal details about consumer behavior, indicate trends and provide other decision-making insights, combing through it to find these things is no easy task.

-That’s where data science comes in.
+That’s where data science and data science companies come in.

 The field is comprised of highly knowledgeable experts who know how to “extract meaning from and interpret data, which requires both tools and methods from statistics and machine learning, as well as being human,” Cathy O’Neil and Rachel Schutt write in their book, “Doing Data Science.”

 Employing persistence and software engineering skills, the authors explain, these folks collect, clean, and munge (similar to rearranging) data, “because it’s never clean.”

 If that doesn’t sound like “the sexiest job of the 21st century,” then take it up with the Harvard Business Review.

 Seriously though, these George Clooneys of the tech world are in high demand.
 Why?
 Because today’s torrent of data is continuous and someone needs to tame it.

 Oil giant Shell, for instance, used data science to anticipate machine failure at facilities across the world.
 Agricultural company Cargill developed a mobile data-tracking app that helps shrimp farmers reduce mortality rates.
 Dr. Pepper Snapple Group analyzed data with machine learning to glean more details about beverage sales and vendors.
 And freight company Pitt Ohio used historical data and predictive analytics to estimate delivery time with 99 percent accuracy.